City of Lima

 The city of kings

-Since its foundation, Lima played a fundamental role, first in the viceroyalty and then in the Republic of Peru.
-There the capital of the country, the Government Palace and the main government institutions were established.
+Since its foundation, Lima played a fundamental role, first in the Viceroyalty and then in the Republic of Peru.
+The capital of the country, the Government Palace and the main government institutions were established there.

 In the districts of the periphery of Lima, on the other hand, modernity was adapted in an informal way.
 Many of these districts were created after the immigration of Andean settlers who came to the city throughout the 20th century.

-Today Lima shows a mixture of cultural heritages.
+Today Lima displays a mix of cultural heritages.
 It is like a reduced Peru in a single city.
 However, it is still possible to appreciate the beautiful palaces and churches from its colonial past.
-There are even vestiges of Inca ancestors and cultures prior to the Incas.
+There are even vestiges of the Inca ancestors and cultures prior to the Incas.

-Lima offers a great diversity of tourist attractions such as its colonial streets, its Cathedral, the Main Square, the modern district of Miraflores, Barranco, its beaches, archaeological sites such as Pachacamac, the Huaca Pucllana and much more.
+Lima offers a great diversity of tourist attractions such as its colonial streets, its Cathedral, the Plaza de Armas, the modern district of Miraflores, Barranco, its beaches, archaeological sites such as Pachacamac, Huaca Pucllana and much more.

 Location

 Lima, the capital of Peru, is located on the central coast of the country.
-Due to its central location on the country's map, from there you can make a trip to different cities such as Cusco (1,102 kilometers by road), Arequipa (1,011 kilometers by road), Tumbes (1,271 kilometers by road), Puno (1,292 kilometers by road), Ica (304 kilometers by road) and more.
+Due to its central location in the map of the country, from there you can travel to different cities such as Cusco (1,102 kilometers by road), Arequipa (1,011 kilometers by road), Tumbes (1,271 kilometers by road), Puno (1,292 kilometers by road), Ica (304 kilometers by road) and more.

 Geography